 That last one is confirmed, when Keiichi is asked if he was sure it was really Mion who gutstabbed him, since her body was found in the well and had been dead for some time by then.

 Later on, in Kai, we find out that the Sonozakis weren't involved at all in Satoshi's dissapearance.
 Still, if someone empathizes with Shion, who has no idea about this, and never seems to find out...

-The ending of Watanagashi-hen in the manga was absolutely heartbreaking to this troper.
+The ending of Watanagashi-hen in the manga was absolutely heartbreaking.
 Keiichi had bought another doll just for Mion and was wishing that things hadn't screwed up so badly so he could give her the doll and they could be happy.
 When he sees Mion, actually Shion, standing outside, he goes to give her the doll, only to be stabbed in the gut.
-The last pictures with him trying to clean his blood off of the doll almost made me burst into tears.
+The last pictures with him trying to clean his blood off of the doll makes it even worse.

 Likewise with the sound novels.
 Not so much with the anime though...
 He doesn't bring a doll in that adaptation.

 The song "You" and its lyrics are bittersweet as well, reminding the listener of the Good End the charactersfinallyearned.

 Miyo's arc in itself is a Tear Jerker.
 Also in this arc we see Satoko's parents, and how, and why, they died in an almost-flashback.